Continuing Education Activity

 Surgical intervention is indicated to confirm the diagnosis, tumors causing neurologic deficits, pituitary dysfunction, and hydrocephalus.
 The most common surgical approaches are endoscopic endonasal transsphenoidal (EET) or transcranial depending on the location of craniopharyngioma.
 Extension of resection is a matter of debate.
 Gross total resection has been associated with an increased incidence of post-surgical deficits, with no change in the recurrence rates.

-Several grading systems have been developed based on the location of craniopharyngioma and relation to surrounding structures to help decide on the best modality for surgery.
+Several grading systems have been developed based on the location of craniopharyngioma and its relation to surrounding structures to help decide on the best modality for surgery.
 Kassam et al had a classification system based on the infundibulum to strategize the surgical approach.
-Type I tumors are pre-infundibular which are subchiastmatic tumors displacing the optic chiasm superiorly and posteriorly.
+Type I tumors are pre-infundibular which are sub chiasmatic tumors displacing the optic chiasm superiorly and posteriorly.
 Type II tumors are trans-infundibular which can extend into the third ventricle.
 Type III is retro-infundibular which can either extend superiorly into the third ventricle or inferiorly into the pontine cisterns.
 Type IV tumors are primarily located in the third ventricles.
-ETT can be done in all types except Type IV.
+ETT can be done in all types except type IV.
 The isolated third ventral tumors are better approached with craniotomy and transcallosal, transcortical, or trans-ventricular approaches.
 ETT should be avoided in very large tumors, mostly solid with calcification and vascular invasiveness.

 In cases of cystic tumors, the surgeon can introduce an intracystic catheter into the tumor and connect it to a reservoir, called the Ommaya reservoir.
 The reservoir then permits frequent aspiration of the cyst thus helping to avoid aggressive surgeries and further radiotherapy in children.